elastic/elasticsearch-net/new_docs/contents/nest/facets/statistical.markdown

 # Statistical Facet

-Statistical facet allows to compute statistical data on a numeric fields.
-The statistical data include count, total, sum of squares, mean (average), minimum, maximum, variance, and standard deviation.
+Statistical faceting allows you to compute statistical data on numeric fields.
+The statistical data includes count, total, sum of squares, mean (average), minimum, maximum, variance, and standard deviation.
 Here is an example:

 	this.ConnectedClient.Search<ElasticSearchProject>(s=>s